Interview with Allan Shanks, Group Wellbeing & HSEQ Director at Amey Plc

 Allan Shanks, Wellbeing & HSEQ Director at Amey Plc

 Allan Shanks joined Amey in June 2020.
 He is an experienced senior HSE leader within construction, civil engineering and infrastructure environments.
 He has worked for organisations including Ingersoll Rand, Alfred McAlpine, Balfour Beatty, Maersk and Laing O’Rourke within the UK, Middle East and internationally.
 Amey plc Amey employs 14,000 people in the UK, with approximately 10,000 delivering frontline operations.
 It is a major services supplier to the UK public sector including road and rail infrastructure, schools, prisons and utilities.
-It also provides engineering consulting services to both private and public sectors.
+It also provides engineering consulting services to both the private and public sectors.